 |Gateway||The Ignition Gateway is a web server, and when it is running, you access it from a web browser.
 In your web browser, type http://localhost:8088 to display the Gateway homepage.
 The Gateway Webpage is the hub for accessing all the functions of the Gateway server.|

 |Database Connections||Connecting Ignition with an SQL database dramatically increases functionality.
 With a database, you can implement logging of data for historical analysis, tap into your data to discover trends and performance, create charts and reports, store Tag data, and store alarm logs.|

 |Security||Security options in Ignition provide many ways to safeguard your data and applications.
 You control not only who accesses your systems, but when and where they can access them.|

 |Designer||In Ignition Designer, your user interface design work is done.
 You create user interfaces with Vision components or Perspective components.
 Tags associated with components can instantly bind data to tables, charts, graphs, and graphs.|

 |Tags||Tags are points of data and may have static values or dynamic values that come from an OPC address, an expression, or a SQL query.
 Tags offer a great amount of power in system design and configuration.|

-Alarming enables you to easily create alarms, store alarm history, design and manage your alarm notifications, and more.
+Alarming enables you to easily create alarms, store alarm history, and design and manage your alarm notifications.

 |Localization and Languages||With Localization you can translate text into multiple languages in a project for display on client screens.
 The localization feature allows users located in different countries to set their default language so client screens can be displayed in their native language.|